zeniuseducation/poly-euler/README.md

 ##### Problem no 10

+Prob : The sum of all positive primes that less than 2,000,000

 Clojure 2,500 msecs  (2.5 secs)
 SBCL 5,800 msecs  (5.8 secs)
 Haskell 155,000 msecs (155 secs)
+SML 736 msecs!!
+(0.736 secs) FASTEST!
 Racket 4-6K msecs (5-6 secs)

 ##### Problem no 12